Why Website Speed Matters?

 Introducing Tools Like Google PageSpeed Insights And GTmetrix For Speed Measurement

-• Google PageSpeed Insights is a web performance analysis tool provided by Google.
+- Google PageSpeed Insights is a web performance analysis tool Google provides.
 It allows website owners and developers to evaluate the performance of their web pages and provides suggestions for improving their loading speed and overall user experience.
 By analyzing a web page's performance, PageSpeed Insights helps identify areas that require optimization and provides actionable recommendations.

 Analyzing Key Metrics Such As Page Load Time, Time To First Byte (TTFB), And Render-Blocking Resources